MawuliAgamah/ml-propensity-score-matching/README.md

-# Removing unobserved confounding with propensity scores and artificial intelligence
+# Estimating the effect of intervention through artificial intelligence and propensity score matching

 <p> The files are structured as follows: </p>